great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 ## Edit Data Source settings

 Edit Data Source settings to update Data Source connection information or access credentials.
+You can only edit the settings of Data Sources created in GX Cloud.

 <Tabs
   groupId="manage-data-assets"